 West Academy Alternative High School West Academy is an alternative high school for students of Jasper County.
 Students at risk of dropping out or those behind in credits may be considered for a shared program of courses at NHS and at West Academy.
-In order to enroll at West Academy, students must have completed two semesters of high school or reached the age of 16.
+In order to enroll at West Academy, students must have completed two semesters of high.
 West Academy classes may not be used to accelerate the date of graduation.
 Students who attend West Academy may qualify for either a West Academy diploma or a Newton High School diploma, students must attend their final semester at Newton High School to qualify for an NHS diploma.
 See Graduation Requirements (Board Policy 605.4) on page 5.